What They Are and How to Choose Them

 When naming a trustee, you’ll want to look for many of the same characteristics as when choosing an executor.
 It’s important to choose someone who is trustworthy, responsible, organized and capable of handling complex financial situations.
 Again, it may make sense to choose someone with a financial or legal background.

 Some people choose to appoint a corporate trustee instead of an individual.
-Corporate trustees are in the business of administering trusts and estates and are regulated by external agencies and internal auditors to help ensure they’re meeting the obligations of the trust.
+Corporate trustees are in the business of administering trusts and estates, and they’re regulated by external agencies and internal auditors to help ensure they’re meeting the obligations of the trust.
 A corporate trustee serves as a neutral third-party and can therefore administer the trust in an unbiased manner.

 Guardian